 Thermodynamics is one of the most scoring sections in Class 11 Physics.
 Students must study this Chapter in-depth to excel in the exam.
 Some key points of Thermodynamics are given below.

-Equilibrium in thermodynamics refers to the situation when macroscopic variables describing the thermodynamic state of a system is not depended on time.
+Equilibrium in thermodynamics refers to the situation when macroscopic variables describing the thermodynamic state of a system does not depend on time.
 Equilibrium of a system in mechanics means the net external force and torque on the system are zero.
 The temperature of a body is related to its average internal energy, not to the kinetic energy of motion of its centre of mass.
 A bullet fired from a gun is not at a higher temperature because of its high speed.

 Heat capacity, in general, depends on the process of the system that goes through when the heat is supplied.

 In a state of thermodynamic equilibrium, the microscopic constituents of a system are not in equilibrium